About the Program

 -an explanation of the reasons for interest in data science and analytics

-3. An interview with the program coordinator.
-The program coordinator will contact the student for an appointment after the completed application is received.
+3. An interview with the program coordinator or a DSA faculty member.
+The student will be contacted for an appointment after the completed application is received.

 In addition, all applicants must review the Admission to a Graduate Program section in this catalog.